Looking for new clients? Meet them on Reedsy

 What does a book designer do?

-More often than not, book design is associated with cover design.
+More often than not, the art of book design is associated with creating the book cover.
 However, just as a great house is both pleasing to the eye and comfortable to live in, a great book is well-designed on the inside and out.
 Working on a book cover involves balancing genre conventions, the designs, the typography in a way that attracts readers.

 And beyond working on the cover, a designer can also take on the responsibility of formatting a book’s interior — picking typefaces, aligning chapter headings, and deciding on the margins of the page.
 In our digital age, a book designer should also master the transferability of their designs from paper copy to ebook format.